An Osteopath provides a hands-on and holistic approach to healthcare that is both safe and effective for treatment of pain and imbalance.

 Dry needling utilises acupuncture needles to release trigger points within muscles.
-Trigger points are hyper-irritable areas within a taut band of muscle composed of multiple contraction knots which can cause referred pain and dysfunction.
-The needle causes a relaxation of this knot which in turn aims to deactivate the trigger point, promote relief of pain and restore normal physiology to the muscle.
+Trigger points are hyper-irritable areas within a taut band of muscle – composed of multiple contraction knots – which can cause pain and dysfunction.
+The needle causes a relaxation of the knots, deactivating the trigger point.
+This promotes relief of pain and helps to restore normal physiology to the muscle.

 Is Dry Needling the same as Acupuncture?

 Although dry needling uses the same needles as acupuncture, it is not the same technique.
 Acupuncture is based on Traditional Chinese Medicine philosophy whereby needles are inserted into meridian points (specific energy points).
-Dry needling is strictly based upon Western medicine whereby the needle is inserted into muscular trigger points which are first located manually by your dry needling specialist within the consult.
+In contrast, dry needling is strictly based upon Western medicine whereby the needle is inserted into muscular trigger points – which are first located manually by your dry needling specialist.